apple/swift-internals/api-design-guidelines/index.md

   {{detail}}
-  It is better to name a contiguous data structure `Array` than to use a simplified term such as `List`, even though a beginner might grasp of the meaning of `List` more easily.
+  It is better to name a contiguous data structure `Array` than to use a simplified term such as `List`, even though a beginner might grasp the meaning of `List` more easily.
 Arrays are fundamental in modern computing, so every programmer knows—or will soon learn—what an array is.
 Use a term that most programmers are familiar with, and their web searches and